-Because as much fun as jumping or climbing your way into the pool is, it isn’t very practical in the long run, is it?
+Because as much fun as jumping or climbing your way into the pool is, it isn’t convenient in the long run.
 Often it can seem ungainly, and quickly turn hideously fatal.

 It took us a while, but it was definitely worth the toil.

 Here are the final six that you must consider.

 One of the bigger ladder models, this pool’s steps measure at about 18 inches by 5 inches.

 The maximum load supported is no more than 300 lbs.
 We’re delighted to report that the ladder comes with a lockable Roll Guard Barrier safety mechanism.
 Its function is to lock the steps when not in use.

 In our findings, this model was light in weight and yet reliable in operation.

 We do recommend that you put some friction mats under the pool support as there is no friction coating provided to do the same job.

 Staircase style from Confer is our favorite in terms of design and looks.

 This ladder sports the most significant steps from the lot.
 They measure at 31 inches by 47 inches and are approximately 32 inches deep.